Juno Exploration Vehicle, United States of America

 Missions

-Other science instruments installed in the spacecraft will simultaneously collect gravitational field and polar magnetosphere data on Jupiter.
+Other science instruments installed in the spacecraft simultaneously collect gravitational field and polar magnetosphere data on Jupiter.
 Upon completion of 32 orbits around the planet, Juno is expected to be terminated from service in October 2017.
 Data analysis will be carried out in 2018.

 Programme